boutproject/STORM/README.md

 this public release.
 If you are interested in using features that have not been released yet, please contact us to set up a collaboration.

+This version of STORM has been tested with BOUT++ v4.3.0.

 Table of Contents
 -----------------